-All students study the National Curriculum (English, Maths, Science, History, Geography, PE, RE, PSHE, Computing, Art, Music, Drama & Dance, Technology and two Modern Foreign Languages: French & German).
+All students study the National Curriculum (English, Maths, Science, History, Geography, PE, RE, PSHE, Computing, Art, Music, Drama & Dance, Technology and two Modern Foreign Languages: French or Spanish and German).
 There is a whole school focus on reading and all students following the Accelerated Reader Programme.
-A small number of students follow our HighR curriculum where they study one fewer modern foreign language, and instead spend more time on literacy.
+A small number of students follow our ACER curriculum where they study one fewer modern foreign language, and instead spend more time on literacy.
 Selected year 8 students can take the Level 2 Extended Project qualification.

 - English (Language GCSE and Literature GCSE)

 - Maths (GCSE)